zcyang9111/University-Assignments/README.md

 ## Assignment 3
 **Objective**:<br>
-Classified letters images of hands in poses that correspond to letters in American Sign Language using CNN and DNN.<br>
+Classified images of hands in poses that correspond to letters in American Sign Language using CNN and DNN.<br>

 **Results**:
 * Explored model using different hidden sizes, learning rates and optimizers based on accuracy for the validation set.<br>